AngeloTree/SupplyWigman/README.md

-# SupplyWigman
+# SupplyWingman

-SupplyWigman is a mobile app designed to streamline the inventory process in the Air Force by automating the Req ID matching with the inventory Excel sheet.
+SupplyWingman is a mobile app designed to streamline the inventory process in the Air Force by automating the Req ID matching with the inventory Excel sheet.
 The app uses the phone's camera to scan the Req ID printed on the paperwork, then matches it with the corresponding Req ID in the Excel sheet, and crosses it out.
 This reduces manual effort and minimizes the risk of human error.

 ## Features